tt98la/AI-101/README.md

-My intro to AI (Deep Learning) - from the NVIDIA course "Build A Brain"
+My intro to AI (Deep Learning)
+- Build a Brain - from the NVIDIA course
+- Image Processing - From MATLAB